getfexr/website/learn/p2p-subscriptions/index.md

 As the world becomes increasingly digital, more and more businesses are embracing subscription models as a way to generate recurring revenue streams.
 And for those looking to take their subscription business to the next level, leveraging tokenized asset can be a game-changer.

-P2P subscriptions using tokenized assetcurrencies like Bitcoin or Ethereum, as well as stable coins minted by trusted providers, offer several benefits to businesses.
+P2P subscriptions using tokenized assets like Bitcoin or Ethereum, as well as stable coins minted by trusted providers, offer several benefits to businesses.
 These digital currencies provide a reliable means of payment that is faster, cheaper, and more secure than traditional payment methods.
 Plus, they can be used across borders, making them an ideal choice for businesses with an international customer base.

 One key player in the world of tokenized asset subscriptions is Fexr, a self-custody wallet and payment interface that helps businesses manage their digital currency payments.
 By partnering with Fexr, businesses can take advantage of a range of benefits that can help them increase their profits.